Creepy Urban Legends Part One!

-Part human, part ape and who knows what else, California’s Billiwhack has a distubring history that makes Bigfoot look like a teddy bear.
+California is full of urban legends but we’ll focus on the part human, part ape and who knows what else, California’s Billiwhack Monster.
+The scary thing has a distubring history that makes Bigfoot look like a teddy bear.
 During WWII, OSS officer August Rubel wanted to do his part during the war.
-So, in a secret room on Billiwhack Dairy Farm, he conducted numerous experiments in hopes of creating a super solider.
+So, in a secret room on Billiwhack Dairy Farm, he conducted numerous experiments in hopes of creating a super-soldier.
 Instead, the Billiwhack Monster was born.
-Since it’s escape the monster now spends it’s time terrorizing high school students of Santa Paula in Ventura County.
+Since its escape the monster now spends its time terrorizing high school students of Santa Paula in Ventura County.

 COLORADO- Riverdale Road

 Colorado’s Riverdale Road has managed to jam pack tons of unusual activity in its 11-mile stretch.
 To any fan of the paranormal, this place has it all; demons, a ghost jogger with a vengeance, a phantom Camaro and the literal gates of Hell.
 So, if you ever find yourself near Thornton, consider taking a little detour towards Riverdale Road.
 Who knows what could happen?

 CONNECTICUT- Gardner Lake Piano Music